Positroid Links and Braid varieties: Braid Varieties, Richardson varieties and Brick Manifolds

-restricts to an isomorphism between $M_{w^{-1}}$ and the Schubert cell $\schub_{w}$, i.e. $\iota(M_{w^{-1}})\cong\schub_{w}$.
-Let us now relate to braid matrices.
-In fact, braid matrices serve as a parametrization of the affine spaces $M_{w}$, and thus the corresponding Schubert cells.
-This is the content of the following lemma, see e.g. \cite[Section 5]{Mellit} and \cite[Section 2]{CGGS}.
+restricts to an isomorphism between $M_{w}$ and the Schubert cell $\schub_{w}$, i.e. $\iota(M_{w})\cong\schub_{w}$.
+Let us now relate this to braid matrices.
+Indeed, braid matrices serve as a parametrization of the affine spaces $M_{w}$, and thus of the corresponding Schubert cells.
+This is the content of the following lemma, for a proof see e.g. \cite[Proposition 5.1.5]{Mellit} and \cite[Section 2]{CGGS}.

 \begin{lemma} Let $w \in S_{n}$ be a permutation and $\beta = \sigma_{i_1}\cdots \sigma_{i_{\ell}}\in\cB_n$ a choice of reduced positive lift for $w$.
 Then the map